-Key policies for applicants to review as part of their decision making include: Non-discrimination policy (See website section: Process of Selection); Due Process and Dispute Resolution Policy; Evaluation Process for Interns.
+Key policies for applicants to review as part of their decision making include: Non-discrimination policy (See more information under Application); Due Process and Dispute Resolution Policy; Evaluation Process for Interns.
 All other policies and procedures will be introduced to matched interns during the orientation process, with copies provided at that time through the Training Manual.

 Three interns are selected carefully for their commitment to psychological services for children, teens and their families.
+Individuals with a solid background in psychological assessment and testing do best in our program in light of the value we place on psychological and neuropsychological evaluations.
 Training is provided through intensive supervision, clinical experience and didactic seminars.
 Although the clinical and educational demands of the internship require full-time concentration of time and energy, we encourage highly motivated interns to develop their own research project or participate in ongoing staff research when possible.

 About Children’s Minnesota

-Children’s is a 385 bed, tertiary-care, comprehensive health care provider serving the diverse needs of children, with two main hospital campuses in Minneapolis and St. Paul.
-We are one of the largest pediatric health systems in the U.S., providing services since 1924, and the only health system in Minnesota to provide care exclusively to Children from birth through young adulthood.
-An independent, not-for-profit health care system, we provide care at two free-standing hospitals, 12 primary and specialty care clinics and 6 rehabilitation sites, through over 14,500 inpatient admissions in 2016 and more than 500,000 emergency room and other outpatient, primary care or specialty visits in 2016.
-Interpretive Services averages 83,000 total encounters through 61 different languages (primarily Spanish, Somali and Hmong).
-An award winning health system, Children’s is regularly ranked by U.S. News and World Report as a top children’s hospital, and by the Leapfrog Group for quality and efficiency.
+Children’s Minnesota is a 429 bed, tertiary-care, comprehensive health care provider serving the diverse needs of children, with two main hospital campuses in Minneapolis and St. Paul, and over 60 pediatric specialties.
+We are one of the largest pediatric health systems in the U.S., providing services since 1924, and the only health system in Minnesota to provide care exclusively to children from birth through young adulthood.
+We serviced nearly 15,000 inpatient admissions in 2019 and more than 90,000 emergency room visits, and over 464,000 outpatient clinic visits.
+Interpretive services conducted 107,513 total encounters through 69 different languages (primarily Spanish and Somali).
+Children’s Minnesota is regularly ranked by U.S. News and World Report as a top children’s hospital.
 Learn more here.

 Timing and deadlines

-The internship begins September 1 and runs for 12 months.
-The current stipend is $26,500 per year including a comprehensive benefits package with two weeks of vacation, sick time, all major holidays as well as three conference/professional development days.
+The internship begins around September 1 and runs for 12 months.
+The current stipend is $28,000 per year including a comprehensive benefits package with two weeks of vacation, sick time, 6 major holidays as well as three conference/professional development days.

-Interns serve in a primary placement for the entire year at one of our hospitals — either Children’s – Minneapolis or Children’s – St. Paul.
-They will gain broad-based clinical child/adolescent experience in assessment, intervention and consultation-liaison to the medical services.
+Interns serve in a primary placement (determined after the match) for the entire year at one of our hospitals — either Children’s Minnesota – Minneapolis, or Children’s Minnesota – St. Paul.
+They will gain broad-based clinical child/adolescent experience in assessment, intervention and consultation-liaison to medical services.
 Interns also will gain additional clinical experience in pediatric psychology and neuropsychology services in order to be competitive for postdoctoral fellowships in these areas.

 Within each hospital setting, interns will focus on experience with general outpatient psychological services (assessment and intervention), medical consultation, research-based practice, multicultural competence and professional development/supervision.
 Clinical activity decisions are jointly made by the intern and training director to address both the interests and individual training needs of the intern, as well as competency expectations for a clinical child and adolescent psychologist.